hweiss01/comp20-s2014-team22/README.md

     *Links back to the product description on the original vendor site *Manual input (on our site) for purchases we did not (or could not) detect

+#COMMENTS BY MING
+* People shop online that much?
+* Data scraping through email can be quite interesting and difficult
+* An easier alternative: upload a CSV spreadsheet (e.g., exported from your credit card statement).
+Only problem is you can't get individual items, just vendor.